natalieng348/sales-analysis/README.md

 ## Project Objective

-* Perform a detailed analysis using SQL and create interactive dashboards with Power BI for Internet Sales to facilitate a business request.
+* Perform a detailed analysis using SQL and create interactive dashboards with PowerBI for Internet Sales to facilitate a business request.

 ## Languages & Tools